 This course focuses on the dietary needs for physical activity and peak performance with a focus on nutritional assessment, metabolism, and use of supplements and botanicals in the management of sports injuries.
 In addition, intentional and non-intentional abuses of supplements and related compounds, and food/supplement interaction with regard to drug tests commonly mandated in the athletic competitions are discussed.
 (3+0)

-MSE7261 Advanced Sports Medicine II (upper region) (4 credits)
+MSE7361 Advanced Sports Medicine III (Rehabilitation/Active Care) (4 credits)